7 Marketing Report Examples, Templates and an Ultimate Guide(2026)

 3. Gather only necessary data

-As a marketing agency, you will be dealing with multiple clients and data streams.
+As a digital marketing agency, you will be dealing with multiple clients and data streams.
 While it’s tempting to include every detail, a 50-page marketing report full of irrelevant data is a quick way to lose your target reader’s interest and focus.

 View Template